7 Reasons You Can Have Pain After A Root Canal

 When you get a root canal, it is going into a specific canal and getting out all of the old infection and decay and then closing it up.
 Most dentists start with an X-ray to display where the infection has spread and to know where to treat it.
 But even with all of these measures, it is still possible that a canal might get overlooked and left untreated because some of these canals are harder to detect than others.

 If a canal is missed, it can cause the nerve inside the tooth to become a pocket for bacteria to form an infection.
-If even a little bit of nerve remains, patients can continue to experience pain, and your tooth could be super sensitive to hot and cold as it was before the root canal.
+If even a little bit of nerve remains, patients can continue to experience pain.
+Your tooth could also become sensitive to hot and cold as it was before the root canal.

 In these cases, if the dentist determines there was a missed canal, then the root canal procedure has to be repeated.
 The second root canal procedure can be more invasive because the issue might be deeper than when first diagnosed.